magdalenarojasw/mrw/index.md

 **The Problem:**
 Bock, a small B2C fashion brand, was struggling with a lack of brand identity and low sales.
 They needed a complete brand revitalization to connect with their target audience and drive growth.
 **My Role:**
-Product Designer, Product Strategy, User Research, Visual Design, etc.
+Product Designer, Product Strategy, User Research, Visual Design.

 **The Solution:**
 I led a complete brand redesign and a new product strategy, transforming Bock from a generic brand into a community-focused 'active-ravewear' brand with a strong social mission.